-In preparation for traveling with my kids, I researched the rules regarding Global Entry (which also includes TSA Precheck) and children.
+In preparation for traveling internationally with my kids, I researched the rules regarding Global Entry (which also includes TSA Precheck) and children.
 Specifically, I wanted to find out: do children have Global Entry if one of their parents does?

 According to the Department of Homeland Security website, these are the rules regarding Global Entry and children:

 No. Children cannot use the Global Entry kiosk with their parents.
 Only Global Entry members can use the Global Entry kiosk.
 Global Entry benefits are member specific and cannot be extended to others.

 Important note: If you have Global Entry you also have TSA Precheck benefits.
 TSA Precheck may extend to your children age 17 or under when going with you through security.

 Yes, minors may enroll in Global Entry.
 Your child may sign up for Global Entry even if you do not have it.
 Minor children 18 years or younger are required to have parental or legal guardianship permission to sign up for Global Entry and a parent or legal guardian must be present at the time of the Global Entry interview.

 Is it Worth Signing Up Your Child for Global Entry?